 2. The dose for any size animal is 1 teaspoon of the liquid remedy.
 However, if the animal is very small, mouse, tiny bird, etc. you can adjust the amount to what will comfortably fit in the subject's mouth, or into a treat that will be eaten right away.

-* Succuss means to strike the bottom of the bottle on a hard padded surface.
+* Succuss means to strike the bottom of the bottle on a hard padded surface (book or a folded towel).

 To learn more about using homeopathic remedies, herbal medicine, flower essences and acupressure for dogs, cats, horses and birds, be sure to visit Pet Remedy Charts the professional guide to using natural healing methods to treat your pet at home.